The fundamentals of account-based marketing measurement

 - Putting the emphasis on the quality of customers you are targeting, not the total volume of potential customers you have engaging with your business

-- Featuring highly-customized campaigns that are directed not just at specific businesses, but at specific people within those businesses
+- Featuring highly-customized campaigns that are directed not just at specific businesses but at specific people within those businesses

-No really, what is account-based marketing?
+No, really, what is account-based marketing?

 Consider it like this: Have you ever gone fishing with a net?

 It can be pretty effective.
 But it’s not exactly the most efficient.
-You end up expending a lot of energy pushing a lot of water through the net for the total number of fish you end up catching.
+You end up expending a lot of energy, pushing a lot of water through the net for the total number of fish you end up catching.
 Fishing with a spear almost reverses the equation.
 You spend a lot of time preparing but less effort actually catching fish.
 Two different methods of fishing.
 The first gives you volume.
 The second gives you precision.
 This, it is often said, is the difference between regular marketing and account-based marketing.

 Inbound marketing is fishing with a net.

 You try to cover as much water as possible.
 Ads, blog posts, social media – whatever it takes to get potential customers into the net.
-Then, at the end, you see what you’ve caught.
+Then, in the end, you see what you’ve caught.
 It may not be the most precise.
 But, hey, it works.
-It just means that you may not be getting the most ideal accounts (and every once in a while getting a junk one).
+It just means that you may not be getting the most ideal accounts (and every once in a while, getting a junk one).

 Account-based marketing, on the other hand, is fishing with a spear.
-You pick out the accounts you most want to target and then you go after them.
+You pick out the accounts you most want to target, and then you go after them.
 Here top-of-funnel volume isn’t as important.
 You want to do what you need to do to get the customers you’re targeting.
 It’s two different approaches to attracting customers.

 And that means you need two different ways of measuring.

-Why account-based marketing is so popular
+Why is account-based marketing so popular

 ABM allows business-to-business marketing and sales teams to focus on the accounts that will deliver the most value.
 No more wasting time reeling in low-impact customers.
-With ABM you can go after the accounts that will bring you the most revenue.
+With ABM, you can go after the accounts that will bring you the most revenue.
 But deciding to go after target accounts is just part of the equation.
 You also need the tools to reach them.